Chelsea Piers

 The piers are currently used by the Chelsea Piers Sports & Entertainment Complex.
 The Complex is a 28-acre waterfront sports village located between 17th and 23rd Streets along Manhattan's Hudson River.
 This privately financed project opened in 1995.
 Situated on Piers 59, 60 and 61 and in the head house that connects them, the complex features the Golf Club, a multi-story driving range; the Field House, which contains numerous sports and training facilities; Sky Rink, which has two full-sized ice rinks; the Chelsea Piers Fitness health club; Bowlero at Chelsea Piers, a bowling alley; and Sunset Terrace, a venue that hosts weddings and other events.
-The complex also includes several event centers; the Studios film and television production facilities; and the Maritime Center marina for mooring private boats.
+The complex also includes: several event centers; the Silver Screen Studios film and television production facilities; and the Maritime Center marina for mooring private boats.

 History

 Development and construction

 Historically, the term Chelsea Piers referred to the ocean liner berths on Manhattan's west side from 1910 to the 1930s.
-With ocean liners such as Titanic becoming larger in size, New York City was looking for a new passenger ship dock in the early 1900s.
+With ocean liners such as Lusitania becoming larger in size, New York City was looking for a new passenger ship dock in the early 1900s.
 The Army, which controls the location and size of piers, refused to let any piers extend beyond the existing pierhead line of the North River (the navigation name for the Hudson River south of 30th Street).
 Ship lines were reluctant to build north of 23rd Street because infrastructure was already in place, including the New York Central railway line and a ferry station near the river at 23rd Street.